-The waft of the tea leaves fills the house as I enter.
-I walk into the kitchen turn the kettle on and the water begins to bubble and spit fiercely.
-Dropping my keys and wallet on the bench, my eyes begin to water as the mint surrounds me.
+The waft of the tea leaves fills the kitchen.
+Turning the kettle on, I listen as the water begins to bubble and spit.
+Dropping my keys and wallet on the bench, my eyes water as the mint surrounds me.

 I used to hate tea.
-It had always just been flavoured hot water to me.
+It had always just been flavored hot water to me.
 I pull the kettle off of its holder and pour into my teapot.
-The intricate carvings of the silver pot entrance me once again.
-Ripping open the bag of tea leaves I noticed the ingredients list.
-I had never before bothered to learn to read this language that now plagues my mind.
-That was until I fell in love with the warmth of being able to write to her.
+Ripping open the bag of tea leaves, I reread the ingredients.
+I hadn’t bothered to learn the language until I fell in love with the warmth of being able to write to her.

-“Nem min fadlik, w hdha,” I mumbled, which loosely translated to: “Yes and this please.”
-I pointed at one of the silver glistening pots.
-Her hands reached down and picked up the pot and placed it into a green bag along with the tea.
-I noticed that her hands were covered in burns and scratches.
-I didn't ask.
+“Nem min fadlik, w hdha,” I mumbled, which loosely translates to “Yes, and this please.”
+I pointed at one of the glistening silver pots.
+As she wrapped the items, I noticed burns and scratches covering her hands.

-I could only see her every Saturday.
-Saturdays became my favourite.
-Every Saturday I would make my way towards the red and silver, and of course the green.
-She would smile at me the same smile every weekend, and I would practice my broken Arabic on her.
-Asking for this and that, wasting time before I had to go back for dinner.
-Sometimes I would just sit down next to her and watch the market rush by.
+I only saw her on Saturdays, so that day became my favorite.
+I would make my way toward the red and silver and green.
+She smiled the same smile each weekend, and I would practice my broken Arabic, asking for this and that, wasting time before I had to go back for dinner.
+Sometimes I would just sit next to her and watch the market rush by.
 She never seemed to mind.

-I remember the first time I wrote to her.
-I was in my room, Friday night, my most anxious of nights.
-Stomach churning, I tried practicing what I wanted to say to her, maybe I would tell her that her eyes made my head feel fuzzy.
-Or perhaps I would say that she smelt like soap and the ground and all things natural.
+I remember the first time I wrote to her: in my room on a Friday night.
+Stomach churning, I tried practicing what I wanted to say.
+Maybe I would tell her that her eyes made my head feel fuzzy.
+Or perhaps I would say that she smelled like soap and the earth.
 And then maybe I would say that the burns on her hands probably hurt me more than her.
-But I knew she would make me forget all my words anyway.
+But I knew being with her would make me forget all my words.

-So then I tried to write her a letter on stained paper.
-Pen and translating book in hand, I felt warm again.
-Even still, the pile of papers next to my bed grew bigger by the minute and my heart began to sink.
+So I tried to write her a letter.
+Pen and translating book in hand, I felt warm.
+The pile of papers next to my bed grew bigger by the minute and my heart began to sink.
 I was lost for words.
-I fell asleep then woke up a couple of hours later, feeling inspired.
+I fell asleep, then woke up a couple of hours later, feeling inspired.
 So I wrote about her green dress.

-The tea is sitting on the counter; I am in a crumple on the cold kitchen tiles.
-Tears stream down my face and I silently shake.
-This woman changed me, she taught me to open my eyes and to just look, at the green, at the red and at the silver.
+The tea sits on the counter; I am crumpled on the cold kitchen tiles.
+Tears stream down my face.
+This woman changed me.
+She taught me to open my eyes and just look, at the green, the red, the silver.

-I catch a glimpse of my uniform through the hallway, into my room, where my closet is wide open.
-I realize it is green, but it is not the right kind.
+I catch a glimpse of my uniform hanging on the wall.
+It is green but not the right kind.
 I am angry.

-She never did get my letter.
-Not because I was too scared to give it to her, or because she threw it away.
-But because that day, she fell asleep, forever.
-A scatty old car drove through the markets that Saturday afternoon.
-It then exploded.
-I remember noticing her from across the market, letter in hand.
+She never got my letter.
+Not because I was too scared to give it to her or because she threw it away.
+But because that day, she disappeared.
+A scatty old car drove through the market that Saturday afternoon.
+It exploded.
+I remember seeing her from across the market, letter in hand.
 Everything was slow, my legs too sluggish to run to her aid.
-An alarm sounded and I was crushed by the running soldiers, escaping back to the safety of the base.
+An alarm sounded and I was crushed by soldiers running to the safety of the base.
 A luxury she did not have.

 I remember the last time I saw her.
-She was lying on her red rug, shards of glass in her face and arms, surrounded by a whirlwind of dust.
-As the dust settled I noticed that her green dress had turned red.
+She was lying on her red rug, shards of glass in her face and arms.
+As the dust settled, I noticed that her green dress had turned red.

-It has been 3 minutes.
-I pull myself up from the ground and I reach for the teapot.
+It has been three minutes.
+I pull myself up from the ground and reach for the teapot.
 My whole body shakes as I sniff and pour the tea into the glass.
 My hand slips and now there are burns on my arm.
-And that is the only thing that is warm about me.
+It’s the only thing warm about me.